Light coats of gritty ash fall near erupting Hawaii volcano

 Kilauea has also been erupting lava into neighborhoods 25 miles (40 kilometers) to the east of the summit crater since May 3.
 It opened a new lava vent in the area — the 21st such fissure — on Thursday.

 Kilauea, one of the world's most active volcanoes, has been erupting continuously since 1983.
 It's among the five volcanoes that form the Big Island, and it's the only one actively erupting.
-An eruption in 1924 killed one person and sent rocks, ash and dust into the air for 17 days.
+In 1924, an eruption killed one person and sent rocks, ash and dust into the air for 17 days.

 Associated Press journalists Jennifer Kelleher and Audrey McAvoy in Honolulu, Becky Bohrer in Juneau, Alaska, and Seth Borenstein in Washington, D.C., and Alina Hartounian in Phoenix contributed to this report.